jforge/docker-jenkins-inbound-agent/README.md

 # Usage

-Use the jenkins-inbound-agent command line options or use the corresponding environment variables.
+Use the jenkins-inbound-agent command line options or use corresponding environment variables.

 The privileged mode (`--privileged`) and the docker daemon socket mount (`-v /var/run/docker.sock:/var/run/docker.sock`) are required when using